AnneHartebrodt/fc-federated-svd/README.md

 ## Federated SVD
 Singular value decomposition/Prinicpal Component Analysis is a versatile tool frequently used in biomedical workflows.
 For this application, we developed a fast and accurate federated singular value decomposition algorithm.
 Singular value decomposition returns two sets of mututally orthonormal vectors which can be used to approximate the data.
 One set of eigenvectors can be seen as a feature reprentation.
 The other set of vectors summarizes information about each sample.
 The 'sample singular vectors' should not be shared due to potential privacy issues.
 In [1] we describe an efficient, privacy aware PCA scheme which runs in a constant number of rounds, is acurate and suitable for high-dimensional data.

-For more information on the fedeated singular value decomposition you might find [this repository](https://gitlab.com/hartebrodt/federated_dp_pca) useful where simulation code for the algorithms can be found.
+For more information on the fedeated singular value decomposition you might find [this repository](https://github.com/AnneHartebrodt/federated-pca-simulation) useful where simulation code for the algorithms can be found.

 ## Input specification
 The application requires the follwing input:
 - a config.yml file, which specifies the input and output files and parameters
 - a data file in tabular format.
-IMPORTANT: data can be partitioned in multiple ways in federated learning.
+IMPORTANT: data can be partitioned in multiple ways in federated learning (more information and illustration: [here](https://github.com/AnneHartebrodt/federated-pca-simulation)).
 This data set needs to be formatted correctly, which means there must be an overlap between the column (feature) names over the different sites.
 The rows are the 'federated' dimension, i.e. the samples.
 Row and column names are mandatory.
 ```
 fc_pca:
   algorithm: